imndb/Spring-certification-notes/Notes-2024.md

 - @Secured can be used on class level
 - @EnableSpringSecurity Should be used on a @Configuration class to enable spring security.

+- DelegatingFilterProxy is a class that acts as a proxy for a standard Servlet Filter, delegating to a spring-managed bean that implements the Filter interface
+- FilterChainProxy is a class that delegates Filter requests to a list of spring-managed filter beans.

 # Rest:

 - @ResponseStatus(HttpStatus.NOT_FOUND)
 - @ExceptionHandler({Exception.class, ...})

 - PUT, GET, DELETE are idempotent.